zhiliang-lin/academic-lin/content/home/about.md

 # Biography

-Zhiliang Lin currently is a graduate student in Jinan Univeristy (Guangzhou), majoring in Communication.
-Before coming to Jinan University, he got a bachelor degree in Journalism from Southwestern University of Finance and Economics, where he also took some courses on Economics and Management.
+Zhiliang Lin currently is a graduate student in Jinan University (Guangzhou), majoring in Communication.
+Before coming to Jinan University, he got a bachelor degree in Journalism from Southwestern University of Finance and Economics, where he also took some courses in Economics and Management.

 Lin is interested in using quantitative methods to study human communication phenomena.
-To learn statistics and programming skills, he has took some  online and offline courses.
+To learn statistics and programming skills, he has taken some online and offline courses.

-Lin has grasped different academic tools to boost his research, such as SPSS, R, CiteSpace, Ucinet and etc. He also has the basic knowledge of Python programming and know a little about Linux, shell, html and JavaScript.
+Lin has grasped different academic tools to boost his research, such as SPSS, R, CiteSpace, Ucinet, etc. He also has the basic knowledge of Python programming and knows a little about Linux, shell, HTML, and JavaScript.